The Johnson, Brisbane, Queensland © The Johnson

 Five-star luxury is on tap at the Sofitel Brisbane Central, located directly above the city’s main train station.
 The 433-room hotel is home to Queensland’s largest Club Lounge (premium accommodation on levels 26 to 29), four bars and restaurants and a drawcard day spa.
 It also serves high tea in two venues.
 A palette of neutrals, charcoal and chocolate gives rooms a serene and elegant air.

-The budget 367-room ibis Styles Brisbane Elizabeth Street opened in 2016, a block from the Queen Street Mall.
+The budget 367-room ibis Styles Brisbane Elizabeth Street is just a block from the Queen Street Mall.
 While prices might be reasonable, there’s no skimping on interior design features.
 There’s a fun vibe to the rooms, which have a pop-art sensibility thanks to their bright feature walls.
 Some rooms contain glorious views of the Brisbane River.

 It's small – just 21 rooms – but Fortitude Valley’s Limes Hotel, with its striking cut-out façade, is perfectly formed.
 The compact rooftop bar draws quite a crowd on Friday and Saturday nights.
 On Wednesdays and Thursdays, the hotel runs a rooftop cinema (some patrons can enjoy the film from the two circular plunge pools).
 Courtyard rooms come with a hammock.